-The Board of Governors of the New Development Bank ("NDB" or the "Bank") approved the establishment of the NDB Project Preparation Fund (the "NDB-PPF") on January 20, 2017 (the establishment date of the NDB-PPF) in accordance with Article 23a of the Agreement on the New Development Bank (the "Agreement").
+The Board of Governors of the New Development Bank (NDB or the Bank) approved the establishment of the NDB Project Preparation Fund (the NDB-PPF) on January 20, 2017 (the establishment date of the NDB-PPF) in accordance with Article 23a of the Agreement on the New Development Bank (the Agreement).

-The NDB-PPF is established as a multi-donor fund which is open to contributions by all the Bank's members (the "Contributors").
+The NDB-PPF is established as a multi-donor fund which is open to contributions by all the Bank's members (the Contributors).
 The objective of the NDB-PPF is to help NDB achieve its purpose of promoting infrastructure and sustainable development by supporting the preparation of bankable projects to facilitate borrowing member countries to raise funds for such projects from NDB and other financial institutions.
 As stipulated in Article 18c of the Agreement, the ordinary capital resources and the NDB-PPF resources of the Bank shall be held, used, committed, invested, or otherwise disposed of entirely separate from each other.

-On September 4, 2017, the Bank signed a contribution agreement with the People's Republic of China ("China") in respect of the commitment and contribution from China in an amount of USD 4,000,000 to the NDB-PPF.
-The Bank also signed a contribution agreement with the Ministry of Finance of the Russian Federation (the "Russian MOF") on October 15, 2017 in respect of the commitment and contribution from the Russian MOF in an amount of USD 1,500,000 which shall be paid in three instalments to the NDB-PPF.
-On April 19, 2018, the Bank signed a contribution agreement with the Republic of India ("India"), for USD 1,500,000 which was paid in one instalment.
+On September 4, 2017, the Bank signed a contribution agreement with the People's Republic of China (China) in respect of the commitment and contribution from China in an amount of USD 4,000,000 to the NDB-PPF.
+The Bank also signed a contribution agreement with the Ministry of Finance of the Russian Federation (the Russian MOF) on October 15, 2017 in respect of the commitment and contribution from the Russian MOF in an amount of USD 1,500,000 which shall be paid in three instalments to the NDB-PPF.
+On April 19, 2018, the Bank signed a contribution agreement with the Republic of India (India), for USD 1,500,000 which was paid in one instalment.
+On March 31, 2022, the Bank signed a contribution agreement with the Republic of South Africa (South Africa) for USD 2,000,000 which shall be paid in two instalments to the NDB-PPF.
+On April 18, 2022, first instalment USD 1,000,000 has been received from South Africa.

-As of December 31, 2021, all the contribution of USD 4,000,000, USD 1,500,000 and USD 1,500,000 has been received from China, India and the Russian MOF respectively by the NDB-PPF.
+As of December 31, 2022, apart from second instalment USD 1,000,000 from South Africa which shall be paid no later than December 31, 2023, all the contribution of USD 4,000,000, USD 1,500,000 and USD 1,000,000 has been received from China, India, the Russian MOF and South Africa.